Some problems of arithmetic origin in rational dynamics: Higher degree polynomials and equidistribution

 \subsection{Special points}

 The special points in $\mpoly_d$ are the post-critically finite maps.
-They are dynamically natural since classical results of Thurston, Douady-Hubbard and Milnor show the geography of $\mpoly_d$ is somehow organized around them.
+They are dynamically natural since classical results of Thurston, Douady-Hubbard and others (see e.g. \cite{douady_hubbard_thurston,hubbard}) show that the geography of $\mpoly_d$ is somehow organized around them.

 \begin{prop} \

 \begin{enumerate}[(i)] \item The set $\mathrm{PCF}$ of \pcf polynomials is countable and Zariski-dense in $\mpoly_d$. \item $\mathrm{PCF}$ is relatively compact in the usual topology. \end{enumerate} \end{prop}